Handyman Insurance Quotes Include:

 |Low Down Payments:||YES (Flexible Payment Options)|

 |Coverage Limit Minimum:||$2,000,000 / $2,000,000 / $1,000,000|

-Any business whether starting up or existing has commercial insurance needs to address.
-A handyman or jack of all trades you are exposed to many different types of risks.
+Any business, whether starting up or existing, has commercial insurance needs to address.
+As a handyman or jack of all trades you are exposed to many different types of risks.
 Having Handyman Insurance in place can help protect you and your business from claims of bodily injury or property damage which could result in financial chaos for your handyman business.

 The first piece of insurance that needs to be put in place is general liability insurance.
 In fact, many states require a handyman to have liability insurance for their business.
 The minimum requirements vary and you should check with your state department of insurance for guidance as well as a licensed agent.

 Even though there are minimum requirements, it makes sense to look at higher coverage options.
 Depending on the areas in which you work and the type of work performed, the monetary risk exposure may be quite high.

 The second insurance is property insurance which often is combined with the general liability insurance and offered as a business owner’s policy or a BOP.
 Often, the BOP will also have coverage for your tools and equipment added.